captain-mayhem/captainsengine/README.md

 ## The structure of the repository
 * trunk: Here is the code of the engine and its main projects.
 Sorted by importance.
 Directories not mentioned below are candidates to be put into playground
-  * Engine: The core engine, renderer, system, io, physics, etc. Everything that is not adventure or project specific
+  * **Engine**: The core engine, renderer, system, io, physics, etc. Everything that is not adventure or project specific
-  * Adventure: The adventure engine, based on the core engine.
+  * **Adventure**: The adventure engine, based on the core engine.
 I know, I should rename directories below to something more useful:
     * AppBuilder/AppBuilder: The adventure engine written in C++.
     * Editor: the mighty adventure editor written in C# called StoryDesigner
-  * heroquest: A 3D round-based multiplayer dungeon crawler game.
+  * **heroquest**: A 3D round-based multiplayer dungeon crawler game.
 This is where the engine started out before its main focus turned on adventure games.
   * editor: A 3D-scene editor for the core engine
   * Compiler: A java-like VM at an very early stage
   * OSMRacer: A car racing game based on OpenStreetmap data